TRUFAMANIA

 Notes:

-Tuber brumale is a very variable species which has led to the creation of many forms, varieties, subspecies and even new species.
-It could be included as synonyms: Tuber hiemalbum Chatin (1869), Tuber renati Bonnet (1884), Tuber montanum Chatin (1891), Tuber moschatum Bonnet (1869), Tuber moschatum Bonnet var. suaveolens Ferry de la Bellone (1888), Tuber moschatum Bonnet var. graveolens Ferry de la Bellone (1888), Tuber melanosporum Vittadini var. moschatum (Ferry de la Bellone & Bonnet) Chatin (1892).
-Gastronomically appreciated.
-There are differences between different forms and varieties.
-Tuber brumale var. moschatum is the least appreciated.
+Tuber brumale is a highly variable species, which has led to the description of many forms, varieties, subspecies and even new species.
+The following names could be included as synonyms: Tuber hiemalbum Chatin (1869), Tuber renati Bonnet (1884), Tuber montanum Chatin (1891), Tuber moschatum Bonnet (1869), Tuber moschatum Bonnet var. suaveolens Ferry de la Bellone (1888), Tuber moschatum Bonnet var. graveolens Ferry de la Bellone (1888), Tuber melanosporum Vittadini var. moschatum (Ferry de la Bellone & Bonnet) Chatin (1892).
+It is a gastronomically appreciated species, though quality varies considerably between forms and varieties; Tuber brumale var. moschatum is the least regarded.

 Tuber brumale spores